njerikungu/alx-low_level_programming/README.md

-Start of C language learning using Betty style
+Start of C language learning using Betty style on Linux